-Horses are placed in forever homes with the intent they will remain there until their passing.
+Our horses are not for sale.
+They are placed in screened private homes (we do not place horses in for-profit lesson, therapy, etc. programs) with the intent they will remain there until their passing.
 We do not do trials or short-term fosters except in certain circumstances.
-Placement agreements are legally binding and the same terms as an adoption, but the term "foster" is for your benefit and allows you to track and deduct the horse's yearly expenses.
+They are placed with legally binding agreements and the same terms as a full adoption; the term "foster" is for your benefit and allows you to track and deduct the horse's yearly expenses.

-To complete our screening process email or message us on Facebook the following information along with clear photos of the shelter and fencing where the horse(s) will be kept:
+To complete our screening process email [trfsanctuary@gmail.com] us responses to the following along with clear photos of the shelter and fencing where the horse(s) will be kept:

 Full Legal Name: